apify/crawlee/README.md

 This example shows an act that has short runtime - just few seconds.
 It opens a webpage http://goldengatebridge75.org/news/webcam.html that contains webcam stream from Golden Gate bridge, takes a screenshot and saves it as output.
-This makes act executable at Apify platform synchronously with a single request that also returns its output.
+This makes act executable on Apify platform synchronously with a single request that also returns its output.

 Example is shared in library under https://www.apify.com/apify/example-golden-gate-webcam